 Bill Would Apply Same Rest Rules to Cargo Flights as Commercial Airlines to Prevent Dangers Posed by Fatigued Pilots

-Washington D.C. – U.S. Senators Amy Klobuchar (D-MN), Barbara Boxer (D-CA) and Maria Cantwell (D-WA) today introduced the Safe Skies Act, which would ensure that America’s cargo plane pilots are sufficiently rested and alert before they fly.
+WASHINGTON – U.S. Senators Amy Klobuchar (D-MN), Maria Cantwell (D-WA), Richard Blumenthal (D-CT), Ed Markey (D-MA), and Tammy Duckworth (D-IL) reintroduced the Safe Skies Act, which would ensure that America’s cargo plane pilots are sufficiently rested and alert before they fly.

-After the tragic 2009 crash of Colgan Flight 3407 outside of Buffalo, Congress passed legislation by Senator Boxer and Olympia Snowe (R-ME) that directed the Department of Transportation (DOT) to write new rules to address pilot fatigue.
-Under the new requirements – which go into effect in January – pilots of passenger planes will be limited to flying either eight or nine hours, depending on the start time.
-Airlines will be required to provide pilots with a minimum of 10 rest hours, with the opportunity for at least eight hours of uninterrupted sleep.
+After the tragic 2009 crash of Colgan Flight 3407 outside of Buffalo, Congress passed legislation that directed the Department of Transportation (DOT) to write new rules to address pilot fatigue.
+The legislation required pilots of passenger planes to be limited to flying either eight or nine hours, depending on the start time.
+It also required airlines provide pilots with a minimum of 10 rest hours, with the opportunity for at least eight hours of uninterrupted sleep.

-However, pilots of cargo planes were left out of the DOT’s new rest rules, allowing cargo pilots to be on duty for up to 16 hours a day, 60 percent longer than other pilots.
-The new legislation would close this dangerous loophole and ensure that all pilots are flying under the same standards.
-The Airline Pilots Association (ALPA), the Independent Pilots Association (IPA) and the Coalition of Airline Pilots Associations (CAPA) all support the Safe Skies Act.
+However, pilots of cargo planes were left out of the DOT’s rest rules, allowing cargo pilots to be on duty for up to 16 hours a day, 60 percent longer than other pilots.
+This legislation would close this dangerous loophole and ensure that all pilots are flying under the same standards.
+The Safe Skies Act is supported by the Airline Pilots Association (ALPA).